rewls/rewls.github.io/docs/02-school-lecture/06-java-programming/ch03-introduction-to-classes-objects-methods-and-strings.md

 ##### Default initial value of instance variable

-- Local variables ar not automatically initialized
+- Local variables are not automatically initialized

 - Every instance variable has a default initial value

-    - a value provided by Java when you do not specify the instance variable's initial value
+    - A value provided by Java when you do not specify the instance variable's initial value

 - The default value for an instance variable of type `String` is null